June 8, 2023

-Nearly a decade ago, Ledcor announced the founding of the Northern Alberta Institute of Technology’s (NAIT) Centre for Oil Sands Sustainability with a $1.5-million endowment (matched by the Alberta government).
+Alberta.
+Nearly fifteen years ago, Ledcor announced the founding of the Northern Alberta Institute of Technology’s (NAIT) Centre for Oil Sands Sustainability with a $1.5-million endowment (matched by the Alberta government).

-Then in 2015, Andrea Sedgwick was named the new Ledcor Group Applied Research Chair in Oil Sands Sustainability — an oil sands expert with more than 25 years of mining and upstream oil sands development experience.
+Then, in 2015, Andrea Sedgwick (M.Eng and P.Eng) was named the new Ledcor Group Applied Research Chair in Oil Sands Sustainability — an oil sands expert with more than 25 years of mining and upstream oil sands development experience.

-One of those innovations is an advancement of a new filter press technology, which was successfully pilot-run by Ledcor.
+One of those innovations includes the advancement of a new filter press technology, which was successfully pilot-run by Ledcor.
 This new technology development can have a significant, long-term environmental impact by reducing the size of tailing ponds, filtering out the water which is then returned and recycled.

 “I’m happy to be able to use my industry knowledge and expertise to aid in developing new technologies in oil sands applications,” says Sedgwick.
 “Sustainability is at the forefront of what we do and the Centre is helping to drive continued improvement and innovation in the oil sands.”